abhishekmunie/heroku-buildpack-static-js/README.md

 Heroku buildpack: Static-JS (with Coffee Script and Google Closure Compiler)
 =============================================================================

+* Note: This buildpack will be merged into [abhishekmunie/heroku-buildpack-static](https://github.com/abhishekmunie/heroku-buildpack-static)

 This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpack) which compiles coffee, then minifies and serves javascript files using a static.

 Usage